B.P.R.D.: Garden of Souls: Chapter 3

 Abe is drawn to a small island where he discovers the members of Langdon Caul's Oannes Society are still alive.
 They have been maintaining their bodies in modified Victorian diving suits, but plan to transfer their consciousnesses to newly grown bodies in the near future.
 Johann confides in Liz and Kate his suspicions regarding a familial connection between Ben and The Crimson Lotus.

 Chapter 4

 Abe discovers the living mummy, Panya, is being held by Caul's former friends.
-She relates her experience of living in Victorian England and being kidnapped by the Oannes Society (They believe her to be the sea goddess Naunet).
-The Oannes society reveal their plan the create a massive tsunami by triggering several explosives across the East Pacific.
+She relates her experience of living in Victorian England and being kidnapped by the Oannes Society (who believe her to be the sea goddess Naunet).
+The Oannes society reveal their plan to create a massive tsunami by triggering several explosives across the East Pacific.
 By killing millions of people, they will harvest the power of their departed souls.

 Chapter 5

 Abe is able to foil the plans of the Oannes Society by destroying the artificial bodies they have grown to contain the souls of their intended victims.
 Ben manages to locate and disarm the bombs planted by the society.
 Panya is freed from her captors and relocated to the B.P.R.D.